sparkflows/sparkflows-docs/docs/azure/admin-guide/Infrastructure-azure.rst

      - Comment
    * - SSH
      - 22
-     - For SSH to vm
+     - For SSH to VM
    * - HTTP
      - 80
      - For Accessing on HTTP